 I suggest if you have a travel buddy, maybe it is time for both of you to consider; one friend sells their home and becomes a tenant and roommate in another person’s home.
 This move lowers your cost of living, frees up some money to enjoy life, and allows your friend to keep her home and some extra cash for living expenses.

 You both could consider selling both of your homes and buy something more modest that both of you could live in and share equally all costs.
 You again free up some equity to enjoy life. (remember to get legal advice to protect your assets)

 You could create shared accommodation ideas, go for a coffee, and discuss the options with a good friend.

 Any of these options takes you from being a Burden Boomer to a Blossoming Boomer later in your life.

 It is a wake-up call; right now, your governments are giving away Boomers one chance to have adequate funds and human resources to take care of you in your golden years.

 The scientific and medical world will develop a coronavirus vaccine.

-Still, the economic side effects of this pandemic have ruined the financial health of each country and its citizens for decades to come.
+Still, this pandemic’s economic side effects have ruined each country’s financial health and its citizens for decades to come.

 Living into your eighties, nineties and beyond, should not be viewed by society as long enough.